yambo-code/yambopy/docs/source/flows.rst

 =====

 The flows structure (or function) take care of handling the tasks.
 The tasks are interdependent works.
-For example, the calculation of the BSE spectra, the calculations of the ground-state and band structure, etc. We have created some default tasks, listed below.
+For example, the calculation of the BSE spectra, the calculations of the ground-state and band structure, etc.
+We have created already some flows with common yambo calculations, named as ``Yambopy Factories`` and hosted in ``yambopy/io/factories.py``.

 YamboTask
 ~~~~~~~~~~~~~~~~~